antoniodefazio/kafkatips/README.md

 The events must be processed respecting the order of arrival and the charging is concretely finalized with a call to a REST API (external system) containing the data in the Kafka record.

-I start with the in-depth questions of the task and point out the fact that the record is considered processed/consumed (org.springframework.kafka.support.Acknowledgment.acknowledge() ) if and only the call to the API has been successfully sent ( http response status ok).
-I also point out to the manager that in a distributed and containerized environment like Kubernetes it is possible that a consumer deployed as a pod could be shut down unexpectedly due to various reasons such as pod evictions, node failures, or deployments.
+I started with the in-depth questions of the task and pointed out the fact that the record is considered processed/consumed (org.springframework.kafka.support.Acknowledgment.acknowledge() ) if and only the call to the API has been successfully sent ( http response status ok).
+I also pointed out to the manager that in a distributed and containerized environment like Kubernetes(we deployed on GKE) it is possible that a consumer deployed as a pod could be shut down unexpectedly due to various reasons such as pod evictions, node failures, or deployments.
 As a result, the same Kafka record may be processed multiple times, potentially causing duplicate processing.

 Therefore, better outline the scenario (use case) with the following constraint: